pierrejean-coudert/feed2hugo/README.md

 Improvement:
 - download all post images
-- store each post & related images in a dedicated directory.
-Adapt images src in post's markdown.
+- store each post & related images in a dedicated directory
+- adapt images src in posts markdown

 ## Requirements

 * Python 3+ (not tested with Python 2)
-* Feedparser
-* Slugify

 ```
 python3 -m venv .venv